Barcelona president Bartomeu faces vote of no confidence after successful members' petition | Goal.com

 A group of club members known as ‘Mes Que una Mocio’ - More Than a Motion – triggered the vote after collecting 20,687 valid signatures in support.
 16,520 were needed in order to open the referendum.

-Bartomeu’s presidency appears to be coming to an end anyway, with the next elections currently scheduled to take place over March 20 & 21 next year.
+Bartomeu’s presidency is nearing an end anyway, with the next elections currently scheduled to take place over March 20 & 21 next year.

 Barcelona now have 10 business days to put together a commission to give the green light and organise the schedule for voting, which should commence in mid-October.